Shinobu Kandori: Judo

 Kandori captured the bronze medal at the 1984 World Judo Championships.
 She later planned to compete at the 1988 Summer Olympics, but halfway to the Olympics she lost motivation for judo competition.
-Kandori considered becoming a trainer, but she became interested on professional wrestling, and eventually retired from judo in order to pursue a wrestling career.
+Kandori considered becoming a trainer, but she became interested in professional wrestling, and eventually retired from judo in order to pursue a pro wrestling career.

 Professional wrestling career

-Japan Women's Pro Wrestling (1986-1987)
+Japan Women's Pro Wrestling (1986–1987)

 Kandori joined the recently established Japan Women's Pro-Wrestling in 1986.
 Riding on her background as a judo medalist, she adopted the gimmick of an arrogant martial artist, stating in an interview that she hated professional wrestling and that she could defeat Dump Matsumoto in ten seconds.
 Before the time of her debut, she trained under Kotetsu Yamamoto and Yoshiaki Fujiwara in the New Japan Pro-Wrestling dojo, where she got to spar with male wrestlers thanks to her athleticism and skill.
 Kandori ultimately debuted in JWP debut show on August 17, 1986 against Jackie Sato.

 With her popularity quickly rising, Kandori came to be considered one of JWP's shitenno along with Sato, Rumi Kazama and Nancy Kumi.
 Her real life relationship with Sato, however, would sour after Sato gave Kandori a real eye injury during a match.
 In a match on July 6, 1987, Sato went off script and legitimately attacked Kandori, hitting repeatedly her still healing eye, without being warned or punished by the promotion afterwards.
-The situation finally exploded in an infamous incident on July 18, 1987, when Kandori attacked Sato in revenge and beat her on the ring for several minutes, inflicting injuries that led to Sato's retirement.
+The situation finally exploded in an infamous incident on July 18, 1987, when a mutually agreed-upon shoot wrestling match ended with Kandori punching Sato several times and dominating her, inflicting injuries that led to Sato's retirement.
 Kandori left the company after the incident and tried to join All Japan Women's Pro-Wrestling, having contacted with its main star Chigusa Nagayo, but was unable to do so due to contractual reasons.